Code-Institute-Submissions/Simon-Game-23/README.md

 # User Experience (UX)
 ## User stories
 ### First interactions with the site
+i.
+As a first time user I would want to be able to fully understand what the game is what the rules are and how to play
-I want a simple layout which is easy to understand and navigate I want simple colour and fonts to provide a focus on the game I want descriptive and straightforward instructions of how the games played I want to be able to play the game easily
+1. simple layout which is easy to understand and navigate
+2. simple colour and fonts to provide a focus on the game
+3. descriptive and straightforward instructions of how the games played

 ### Experience / Frequent user
+ii. as an experienced/frequent user I want to be able to challenge myself and also be able to quickly and easily make the game harder at my will
-I want a fast way to start the game
+1. Simple layout which gets to the game quickly and easily
-I want an easy way to increase the difficulty of the game I want a simple focus on the game

-### Developer goals
-I want a random selection of colours/panels to be highlighted.
-I want the same series of colours/panels to be highlighted again in the next round, but with an additional colour/panel added to the sequence.
-If I press the wrong colour/panel in the sequence, I want to be notified of this and the random sequence to be repeated, after this has been completed I will be allowed to try again, I want a counter showing the number of panels that will need to be selected in the round and this to be shown as the game level, I want a 'One Life' option, which does not allow any incorrect panels to be selected or the game resets to the beginning, I want a 'super-speed' option which increases the speed of highlighting the colours/panels in the sequence, I want a 'unlimited-rounds' option which allows that game sequence to go on, I want to be notified when I have compiled all set round in the sequence
+2. Design focused on game with difficulty changes as above the game in between the level counter
+3. A pronounced focused on the colours that will change with a neutral colors and text

 # Design